 Banks normally ask for Swedish personal number or co-ordination number in order to open a bank account, se Moving to Sweden.

 If the person with taxable income stays less than six months, the hosting department applies for SINK tax and the visitor will have a coordination number.

-Application for Tax relief for foreign key personnel must be sent to the Taxation of Research Workers Board (Forskarskattenämnden) within three months after the start of employment.
-Foreign key personnel include scientists, researchers, technicians, specialists and others.
-One main criteria for qualifying for the tax relief on these grounds is that Swedes with the foreigner's skills or talents are impossible or extremely difficult to recruit in Sweden.
+Senior researchers (min second postdoc period) can apply for Tax relief for foreign key personnel.
+The application must be sent to the Taxation of Research Workers Board (Forskarskattenämnden) within three months after the start of employment.
 Individuals qualifying for tax relief may not be Swedish citizens.
 An individual who has been a resident in Sweden during any of the five years prior to the start of the assignment in Sweden cannot qualify for tax relief status.

 KI has procured relocation services and has a framework agreement with Human Entrance, see the KI Agreements.
 You will also find a description of the procured services and the prices for these below under links.
 Human Entrance offers package solutions but also individual services and can help with everything from applying to the Swedish Migration Agency, housing search, relocation coordination and information about preschool and school for the children.
 It is up to each department / department to decide what they want to offer new employees.
 Contact your local HR if you would like to order.

 For questions regarding employment, scholarship or admission, please, contact HR or administrator for doctoral education at your hosting department first.